docker/docs/datacenter/ucp/2.1/guides/admin/configure/use-your-own-tls-certificates.md

 * A `ca.pem` file with the root CA public certificate.
 * A `cert.pem` file with the TLS certificate for your domain and any intermediate public certificates, in this order.
 * A `key.pem` file with TLS private key.
 Make sure it is not encrypted with a password.
 Encrypted keys should have `ENCRYPTED` in the first line.

 Finally, click **Update** for the changes to take effect.

-After replacing the TLS certificates your users won't be able to authenticate with their old client certificate bundles.
+After replacing the TLS certificates your users can't authenticate with their old client certificate bundles.
 Ask your users to go to the UCP web UI and [get new client certificate bundles](../../user/access-ucp/cli-based-access.md).